socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 * 1:1 Meetings: In addition to Office Hours, our team is scheduling time with each vendor to walk through questions and/or through the process described above.
-If you would like to schedule time with us, please notify us at data- certification@tylertech.com.
+If you would like to schedule time with us, please notify us at [data-certification@tylertech.com](mailto:data-certification@tylertech.com).
 Otherwise, our team will reach out to you starting the week of March 13th to schedule time proactively.